The motivic anabelian geometry of local heights on abelian varieties: Representations on pro-unipotent groups

 \subsection{$\ell$-adic Galois representations}

 Before we embark on our analysis of representations of $G_K$ on finitely generated pro-unipotent groups over $\Q_p$, let us first examine the much simpler case of groups over $\Q_\ell$, where now $\ell$ is some prime different from $p$.
-All the results proven here will have their $p$-adic analogues in the following subsections, and should serve to illustrate the methods we will employ in developing the basic theory.
+All the results proven here will have their $p$-adic analogues in the following sections, and should serve to illustrate the methods we will employ in developing the basic theory.

 The following definition describes how to generalise the basic notions from the theory of $\Q_\ell$-linear representations to the finitely generated pro-unipotent setting, as usual phrased in three equivalent ways.